Ganon's Castle Walkthrough

 - He will go down, so follow up with a sword attack.

-Reflect Ganondorf's light orb with your sword to stun him, and then follow up with a Light Arrow to knock him down.
-Once he's down, get close and attack him with your sword.
-This is the main flow of the battle.
+Reflect Ganondorf's light orb with your sword to stun him, then hit him with a Light Arrow to knock him down.
+Attack with your sword while he is down.

 Escape the Collapsing Tower Within 3 Minutes